 - Healthy fats – breastfeeding is not a time for a low-fat diet (actually, there’s never really a time for that because fat is not the enemy – good fats and good for you!)
 Nursing moms need plenty of real fats, butter (or ghee), cheese (unless avoiding dairy), fish, meat, coconut oil, etc.

-- Loss the simple sugars – nobody needs white sugar, white flour, and corn syrup.
+- Lose the simple sugars – nobody needs white sugar, white flour, and corn syrup.

-- Loss the processed foods – they are full of chemicals and non-food items that can wreak havoc on the body, not to mention drop your milk supply.
+- Lose the processed foods – they are full of chemicals and non-food items that can wreak havoc on the body, not to mention drop your milk supply.

 There are many food options to help you boost your milk supply.
 Eating these items raw or in recipes as often as possible should have you making more milk in no time!
 Remember to contact a lactation consultant and visit your local la leche league regularly for support and advice.